leanprover/theorem_proving_in_lean4/dependent_type_theory.rst

 Namespaces
 ----------

-Lean provides us with the ability to group definitions, notation, and other information into nested, hierarchical *namespaces*:
+Lean provides us with the ability to group definitions into nested, hierarchical *namespaces*:

 .. code-block:: lean